General QuestionsHow did the WEGO Health Activist Awards get started? What are the WEGO Health Activist Awards?

 Yes.
 While the three nominees with the highest endorsement numbers in each category will automatically become finalists, the rest of the finalists will be determined by a number of factors, not endorsements, by our judging panels.Can nominees endorse each other?

 Absolutely!
 We want the Health Activists to be able to support each other.
 You can only endorse each nominee once but can endorse as many nominees as they’d like!Can I ask my community to endorse me?

 Of course!
 Get your community involved, have them check out your Nominee Profile and show their support by endorsing you.When does the endorsement process start?
 Stop?

-We’ll be excepting endorsements throughout the entire nomination period (September-December 2014) and then through January 31st, 2015.
-We’ll calculate all of the endorsements on February 1st, 2015 to see who will be selected as a Finalist.What happens at the end of the endorsement process?
+We’ll be excepting endorsements September 12th, 2016 to October 21st, 2016.
+We’ll calculate all of the endorsements on October 21st, 2016 to see who will be selected as a Finalist.What happens at the end of the endorsement process?

 Following the conclusion of the endorsement process we will calculate the number of endorsements for each nominee and select the top three in each category to become finalists.
 Then the judging process will continue with the remainder of the nominees to select the rest of the finalists in each category.
 Upon selection of the finalists in each category, the full judging process will begin.

 After the nomination period officially ends (September 9th, 2016), WEGO Health will select a group of finalists with the help of our WEGO Health Activist Awards Judges - panels that are comprised of Health Activists as well as industry experts and WEGO Health team members.
 Because we receive a large number of nominations for each award, our judging panels cannot review every nomination.
 Finalists will be selected based on their relevancy according to that particular award and the information you provide will help determine their likelihood to win.
 Note: a nominee's community size (number of fans, followers, readers, members, etc.) will not be considered.How do you pick the winners?